Andries Treurnicht: Early life

+Parliamentary career

-National Party career
+National Party 1970-1982

-Entering politics in 1970, as a member of the National Party, in 1971 Treurnicht was elected as a Member of Parliament for Waterberg.
+Entering politics in 1970, as a member of the National Party, in 1971 Treurnicht was elected to the House of Assembly as MP for Waterberg.
 Appointed as Deputy Minister of Education in 1976, his instruction to implement the policy that black students should be taught half in English, half in Afrikaans triggered the Soweto Riots.
 In 1978, he was chosen, over the heads of 12 ministers, as Leader of the National Party in the Transvaal, and, in 1979, he became Minister of State for Administration and of Statistics.
-He was chairman of the Afrikaner Broederbond (AB) from 1972 -1974.
-He had to leave the AB in 1983, as the newly formed Conservative Party members were not welcome in it.
+Leading up to the 1981 South African general election, he vowed to maintain the Group Areas Act and claimed that he and his challenger Jaap Marais shared the same policy ideas.